 Frequently Asked Questions About Bronchitis Treatment in Arlington

 While the initial symptoms of bronchitis, a cold, and the flu can overlap (cough, fatigue, sore throat), bronchitis is often characterized by a persistent, deep cough that can last for weeks, sometimes producing thick mucus.
 A cold typically has milder symptoms that resolve quickly, while the flu often presents with more severe body aches, fever, and exhaustion.
-If your cough is lingering for more than a week, or you experience shortness of breath, wheezing, or a high fever, it's advisable to get evaluated at Urgentology Care in Arlington to determine if it's bronchitis or another respiratory condition.
+If your cough is lingering for more than a week, or you experience shortness of breath, wheezing, or a high fever, it is advisable to get evaluated at Urgentology Care in Arlington to determine if it is bronchitis or another respiratory condition.

 Not necessarily.
 Acute bronchitis is most commonly caused by viruses, meaning antibiotics (which only treat bacterial infections) are generally not effective and can even contribute to antibiotic resistance if misused.
 Urgentology Care will accurately diagnose the cause of your bronchitis and only prescribe antibiotics if a bacterial infection is confirmed or strongly suspected.
 For viral bronchitis, treatment focuses on symptom relief.
 Recovery time varies depending on the individual and the severity of the bronchitis.
 Acute bronchitis usually improves within a few days to two to three weeks, though the cough may persist longer.
 Chronic bronchitis requires ongoing management to control symptoms and prevent exacerbations.
 Your Urgentology Care provider will give you a clear understanding of your specific prognosis and recovery expectations.